 There are probably a lot of questions running through your head right now.
 Who do you turn to for honest answers?

-In this article, I’ll explain every step of the process, including:
+In this article, we'll explain every step of the process, including:

 When you’re finished reading, you’ll know exactly what you need to do next to earn your CDL.

-You must also have a driver’s license.
+- Have a non-commercial driver’s license.
 Your driving record for the last 10 years will be reviewed.

-To apply for your CDL, you’ll have to provide your social security number, proof of your identity and your address.
+- Undergo a background check.
+You’ll have to provide your social security number, proof of your identity, and your address.
 The list of documents you can use to show proof of identity varies state by state.

-Earning your Class A CDL requires a few extra steps in addition to all the steps mentioned above to earn your CDL.
-You’ll also need to complete driver training from an FMCSA training program and pass both a general CDL knowledge test and a combination vehicles written test.
+- Pass a general CDL knowledge exam and a skills test.
 Depending on the company you choose to work for, you may also need to earn endorsements.

 Please note: Some states may have additional requirements.
 Check with your state’s guidelines to see what they require.